MOOCdb/MOOCdbDocs/docs/LabelMe-Text.rst

    bundle exec rake db:reset
    bundle exec rails s

 This starts a copy of the server running on the machine’s localhost.
-You can access it in your browser at
+You can access it in your browser at:

 ``localhost:3000/``.